michalc/sqlite-s3-query/README.md

     print(row)
 ```

 The AWS region and the credentials are taken from environment variables, but this can be changed using the `get_credentials` parameter.
-Below shows default implementation of this that can be overriden.
+Below shows the default implementation of this that can be overriden.

 ```python
 import os